We Light the Way: Plot

+At Driftmark

-King Viserys and Princess Rhaenyra sail to Driftmark to arrange the princess's marriage to Ser Laenor Velaryon, the son of Lord Corlys and Princess Rhaenys, thus uniting the Targaryens and Velaryon Houses.
-Knowing Laenor is gay, Rhaenyra says that, once married, they can perform their royal duties and be free to have lovers.
-Later, Ser Criston Cole proposes that he and Rhaenyra run away to Essos and assume new identities.
-Rhaenyra refuses to give up the throne and says they can continue their current relationship.
-Criston feels used and despairs over breaking his Kingsguard vows.
+Viserys and Rhaenyra sail to Driftmark to arrange the princess's marriage to Ser Laenor Velaryon, the son of Lord Corlys and Princess Rhaenys, thus uniting the Targaryen and Velaryon Houses.
+Knowing Laenor is gay, Rhaenyra tells him that, once married, they can perform their royal duties and be free to have lovers.
+Later, Ser Criston Cole proposes that he and Rhaenyra elope to Essos and assume new identities.
+Rhaenyra refuses to give up her place as heir to the Iron Throne and tells Ser Criston she wishes for him to remain her lover.
+Criston, feeling used, despairs over having broken his Kingsguard vows.

+In King's Landing

-Before leaving King's Landing, Ser Otto Hightower warns Alicent that if Rhaenyra becomes queen, Alicent's children will be considered a dangerous political threat to the throne.
-Ser Larys Strong slyly asks Alicent about Rhaenyra's health, mentioning she was given a medicinal drink.
-Alicent questions Criston about allegations that Rhaenyra and Daemon had sex; Criston, misunderstanding, confesses that he slept with the princess.
-Criston expects execution, but Alicent merely dismisses him and keeps the secret; Rhaenyra's dishonesty distresses Alicent.
+Before leaving the city after his dismissal, Otto warns Alicent that if Rhaenyra ascends the throne, Alicent's sons will be considered a threat to Rhaenyra's rule.
+Larys Strong, the son of Viserys's new Hand, slyly asks Alicent about Rhaenyra's health, mentioning she was given a medicinal drink.
+Alicent questions Criston about allegations that Rhaenyra and Daemon had sex.
+Criston, misunderstanding, confesses that he was intimate with the princess.
+Rhaenyra's dishonesty distresses Alicent.

 At a feast celebrating Rhaenyra and Laenor's forthcoming nuptials, Alicent interrupts Viserys' speech, entering the hall wearing a green gown matching House Hightower's signal color for a call to arms.
 Her uncle, Lord Hobert, promises her full political support.
-Daemon unexpectedly attends the feast.
-Ser Gerold Royce confronts him, claiming he murdered Rhea.
-Daemon denies it and demands he inherit Rhea's lands.
-Daemon flirts with Lady Laena, Lord Corlys's daughter.
-Daemon privately questions Rhaenyra about her marriage; she teasingly suggests they wed.
+Daemon unexpectedly attends and is confronted by Ser Gerold Royce about Rhea's death.
+Daemon then flirts with Lady Laena, Corlys and Rhaenys' daughter.
+Daemon privately questions Rhaenyra about her marriage; to which she mocks him and says he should wed her if he desires the throne.

-Laenor's lover, Ser Joffrey Lonmouth, realizes that Criston is Rhaenyra's paramour.
-Joffrey tells Criston that they should protect the wedding couple's secrets.
-Criston perceives this as blackmail and brutally beats Joffrey to death, bringing the feast to a disastrous end and devastating Laenor.
+Laenor's lover, Ser Joffrey Lonmouth, correctly deduces that Criston is Rhaenyra's paramour.
+He introduces himself to Criston and asks for help protecting his secret, noting that Criston has more to lose if his own secret comes out.
+Criston, taking this as blackmail, is enraged and beats Joffrey to death, bringing the feast to a disastrous end and devastating Laenor.
 Rhaenyra and Laenor are hastily wed in a private ceremony the same night.
-The frail Viserys collapses immediately after the ceremony.
-Later, as Criston is about to commit suicide over his misdeeds, Queen Alicent interrupts him.
+The frail Viserys collapses immediately after the ceremony is completed.
+Later, as Criston is about to commit suicide, Alicent interrupts him.

 Production

 Writing

 "We Light the Way" was written by Charmaine DeGraté, marking her first time in the Game of Thrones franchise.

-The title of the episode refers to the motto of House Hightower, one of the fictional noble families featured in the series.
+The episode's title refers to the motto of House Hightower, one of the fictional noble families featured in the series.